superolly/dragon_diffusion/README.md

-This repo will soon be an unofficial implementation of DragonDiffusion.
+This repo will soon be an unofficial implementation of "DragonDiffusion: Enabling Drag-style Manipulation on Diffusion Models" (Mou et al., 2023).

 ### TODO
 - [ ] Generate masks for both a generated and a 'real' image
 - [ ] Null text inversion
 - [ ] Basic Dragon Diffusion loop for one type of edit
 - [ ] Complete suite of edits